Master7130/kasa/README.md

 First, check for the process ID (PID) of the background program:

 ```
-ps aux | grep python
+ps aux | grep "python main.py"
 ```

-This will list all running python processes.
+This will list all running background processes with the text "python main.py".
 Find the PID of the target process.

 Then kill it by PID: